dakshshah96/awesome-startup-credits/README.md

 - [MongoDB Startup Accelerator](https://www.mongodb.com/startup-accelerator) - The MongoDB Startup Accelerator offers access to MongoDB Atlas, the fully-managed global cloud database, and support to help startups build and scale their businesses.
 - [ScaleGrid Startup Program](https://scalegrid.io/pricing/offers/startup-program.html) - Save up to $30,000 for a year with 90% off on ScaleGrid's MongoDB, Redis, MySQL and PostgreSQL 'Bring Your Own Cloud' database management plans.

-### Email Delivery

-- [Postmark](https://postmarkapp.com/for/bootstrapped-startups#pricing) - If you’ve launched your product, are charging for it, and haven’t taken outside investment, contact the Postmark support team and they'll give you $75 account credit to help with your email costs.
-- [SendGrid Accelerate](https://sendgrid.com/accelerate/) - SendGrid Accelerate is a program to help startups succeed.
-Startups participating in the SendGrid Accelerate program receive 12 months of product credit, access to mentoring, and networking opportunities exclusive to program participants.

 ### Cloud Telephony

 - [Knowlarity for Startups](https://www.knowlarity.com/startups/) - Unicorn dreams?
 Knowlarity is happy to offer its communications suite products — SuperReceptionist and SuperConference free of cost for 6 months.